MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-check-in.md

    :::image type="content" source="media/service-goals-check-in/filtered-behind.png" alt-text="Metrics filtered to status behind via summary card.":::

-There is also a keyword search that filters the scorecard down to goal with the keyword match.
+There is also a keyword search that filters the scorecard down to metric with the keyword match.
 Select the filter icon above the first goal, and type the keywords you're looking for.
-The scorecard filters to show those results without losing the context of any parent/child goal relationships, making it easy to quickly find a particular goal and see how it's doing.
+The scorecard filters to show those results without losing the context of any parent/child metric relationships, making it easy to quickly find a particular metric and see how it's doing.

    :::image type="content" source="media/service-goals-check-in/keyword-highlighted.png" alt-text="Indicating location of keyword search on scorecard.":::